Balancing ‘Work From Home’ and Family

 It’s safe to say our nation is in uncharted territory when contemplating how to establish a work-life balance while homeschooling and caring for children, keeping up with the demands of “work from home,” and facing an unknown future.
 Fortunately, many people have had access to the necessary technology to work from home.
 Unfortunately, there is no handbook on how to balance employment with childcare and educational needs.

 Early Days of the Pandemic

 At the beginning of the COVID-19 pandemic, school and daycare closures appeared to be temporary.
-Without substantial time to determine the best practice for holding classes, teachers, administrators, and parents did their best to keep children engaged and educated.
+With-out substantial time to determine the best practice for holding classes, teachers, administrators, and parents did their best to keep children engaged and educated.
 The closures extended to the end of the school year with optimism that the summer months would bring better news.
-Yet here we sit as school districts determine plans for the fall.
-Some schools have reopened, while others are developing strategies for virtual learning.
+Yet here we sit waiting for school districts to determine their plans for the fall.
+Some schools have announced plans to reopen, while others are developing strategies for virtual learning.

 Employers now ask themselves: How do our employees work and homeschool their children?
 Many children are receiving instruction through video conferencing, but others are not.
 The reality is that school and daycare allow parents the opportunity to exercise uninterrupted work time.
 Homeschooling allows for some independent study, but the impetus of care is put on the parent.